-- Never allow buyers to enter listed property unaccompanied.
+- Never allow buyers to enter the listed property unaccompanied.

 - When showing property, keep all members of the group together.

-- Never allow unaccompanied access to property without permission.
+- Never allow unaccompanied access to the property without permission.

 - When the occupant is absent, leave the property as you found it (lights, heating, cooling, drapes, etc.) If you think something is amiss (e.g. vandalism), contact the listing broker immediately.